 The story is set outside of time and tackles relevant social and cultural issues, bringing clarity and insight on topics such as body image, loneliness and belonging.
 It is an unconventional view inside the mind of an addicted person, all wrapped in a spine of emotion, intrigue and wonder.
 The pages are saturated with characters that come to life as you read, prompting you to find parts of yourself in the text.
 This is a transparent composition, arresting you on how you may perceive the definition of love.
 A piece of creative literature to settle in with for hours.

 “Real love gives us permission to challenge our thoughts”

 I was totally drawn into this story, strangely captivated by it, as many parallels to my reality rang true.
-It gifted me an appreciation for a loved one … grace upon grace. ‘the struggle is real.’
+It gifted me an appreciation for a love family member…grace upon grace 'the struggle is real'.

 Amanda has a beautiful way of telling her story in a genuine way which connects the true hidden struggle that many of us have with our minds.
 Throughout the book you connect with the torment that can occur internally and the hope that is available for us all.
 Translucent War touches you in a profound way as you walk through the pain and tentative steps of moving towards a life of freedom.
 Your heart will be changed as you are engrossed in the journey that unfolds.